tmont/sahara/README.md

 ## Installation
 Install using [NPM](https://github.com/isaacs/npm): `npm install sahara`

-Sahara supports node 0.10.
+**As of v5.0.0, there is no support for Node < v8.0.0.
+Use v4.x for node v0.10-v7**

+As of v4.0.0, [interception](#interception) as been moved out of the default container.
+Use `require('sahara').interception.Container` to utilize interception.

 As of v3.0.0 there is support for ES6 features such as classes and fat-arrow functions.

-**As of v4.0.0, [interception](#interception) as been moved out of the default container.
-Use `require('sahara').interception.Container` to utilize interception.**

 ### Client
 Include `dist/sahara.js` in your HTML, and access sahara through the global